jcavell/security-guide-for-developers/README.md

 - require [signed commits](https://help.github.com/articles/signing-commits-using-gpg/)
 - have a well defined, understood and enforced code review process
 - ensure you have fast, repeatable deploys with automated testing
-- monitor for security advisories and patches
+- monitor for security advisories and patches and update when necessary

 ## Application design